xthursdayx/uniform-dark-theme-sn/README.md

 ```
 Check that the hash matches the commit SHA.

-Generate an author link at [https://listed.to](https://listed.to/ "Click here to access the website.").

-Open either Standard Notes Desktop or Web, and import and install the author link as an extension.
-Include the space at the end (i.e., "= "); do not omit it.

-Create a note, and paste contents from **my-extension.json** into it.
-Then, go to Actions and select Publish to Private Link.

-Obtain the **latest_url** address, which is mentioned in my-extension.json: Go to Actions, and select Open Private Link.
-The address will be posted in the address bar.
-Hold onto it.
-(No need to replace the latest_url address mentioned in my-extension.json.) <!--what if need update ping? maybe discuss standard notes later?-->

 ### Standard Notes Desktop

 Open a terminal, and populate a remote empty public GitHub repository: \